esantander/HubAnalytics/README.md

 HubAnalytics
 ============

-Toolset for massive analysis of Github projects
+Toolset for experimental analysis of Github projects

 The final product is a .csv file containing the commit statistics on an arbitrary amount of Github Projects.